On existential definitions of C.E. subsets of rings of functions of characteristic 0: Defining Valuation Rings over Function Fields of Characteristic 0

+\end{proof} We now establish existence of an element of $K$ with a particular pole divisor. \begin{lemma} For any valuation $\uu$ of $K$, for all sufficiently large $s>0$, there exists $T \in K$ such that $\uu$ is the only valuation where $T$ has a pole, and $\ord_{\uu}T=-3^s$. \end{lemma} \begin{proof} One can use the same proof as in Lemma 3.5 of \cite{Sh92}, except that one should replace $2$ by $3$. \end{proof} For the convenience of the reader we state a proposition due to Y. Pourchet (see \cite{Pourchet71}, Proposition 3) concerning representation of polynomials by quadratic forms over rational function fields. \begin{proposition} Let $k$ be a field of characteristic $\ne 2$.
+Let $a, b \in k, f \in k[T]$, where $T$ is transcendental over $k$.
+Then there exist $X, Y, W, Z \in k[T]$ such that $f=X^2-aY^2-bZ^2+abW^2$ if and only if the following conditions are satisfied \begin{itemize} \item For every prime factor $p(T)$ of $f(T)$ over $k$ of odd multiplicity, we have that the form is isotropic in the residue field of $k(T)$ modulo $p(t)$. \item The form represents the leading coefficient of $f(T)$ over $k$. \end{itemize} \end{proposition}

-and we have a contradiction.
-Thus, $\ord_{\Pp}\alpha <0$.
-In this case, $m\ord_{\Pp}\alpha=e(m-r+1)$, where $e$ is the ramification of $\Pp$ over $\pp$.
-Since $(r-1, m)=1$, we have that $e=m$ and the extension must be of degree $m$.
-Hence the polynomial must be irreducible, and $\pp$ is completely ramified in the extension. \end{proof} \begin{proposition} Let $k$ be a field algebraic over $\Q$ such that $k$ has an embedding into a finite extension of $\Q_p$ for an odd rational $p$, but has no real embeddings.
-Let $a, b \in k$ be relatively prime algebraic integers equivalent to 1 mod 4 such that, for some non-dyadic prime $\pp$ of $k$ lying above $p$, we have that $a$ is not a square at $\pp$ and $\ord_{\pp}b$ is odd.
-(These assumptions can be realized since $k$ can be embedded into a finite extension of $\Q_p$ for an odd $p$.)
-Let $T$ be transcendental over $k$ and let $K$ be a finite extension of $k(T)$ so that $k$ is relatively algebraically closed in $K$.
-Let $\qq$ be a prime of $K$ of degree 1, unramified over $k(T)$, and assume it is a pole of $T$ (so that $\ord_{\qq}T=-1$).
-Let $f \in K$. \begin{enumerate} \item If $\ord_{\qq}f$ is odd, then for any $\xi_1 \not=0, \xi_2 \in \not=0, \xi_3 \in k$, the equation
+\begin{proposition} Let $k$ be a field such that $k$ has an embedding into a finite extension $M$ of $\Q_p$ for an odd rational prime $p$.
+Let $L=\tilde \Q \cap M$, let $O_L$ be the ring of algebraic integers of $L$, and let $a, b \in O_L$ be relatively prime.
+Let $\pp$ lie above a prime $p$ in $M$, assume that $a$ is not a square at $\pp$ and $\ord_{\pp}b$ is odd.
+Assume further that $a\equiv 1 \bmod 4$.
+(These assumptions can be realized since $k$ can be embedded into a finite extension of $\Q_p$ for an odd $p$, and by the Strong Approximation Theorem.)
+Let $\uu$ be a prime of $K$ of degree 1, let $T$ be transcendental over $k$, and let $K$ be a finite extension of $k(T)$, so that $k$ is relatively algebraically closed in $K$.
+Assume further that $\ord_{\uu}T=-3^s$, and $T$ has no other poles.
+Let $f \in K$. \begin{enumerate} \item If $\ord_{\uu}f <0$ and $\ord_{\uu}f$ is odd, then for any $\xi \not=0, \mu \in k$, the equation